 🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

-Nonlinear equation \( f(x) = 0 \) appears in various contexts such as equation of state for materials, chemical reaction equilibrium, and process optimization.
-When analytical solutions are not available, numerical methods using iterative approaches are required.
+Nonlinear equations \( f(x) = 0 \) arise in many settings, including material equations of state, chemical reaction equilibria, and process optimization.
+When no analytical solution exists, iterative numerical methods are required.

 Bracketing Methods: